HITECHCRIME/HC_OVERVIEW/README.md

 (NOTES: ?WITH A DASH OF AGENTS OF SHIELD VIBE?
 LEAVE THAT TO HELVE AVR, TOO MUCH BLENDING WITH OTHER METABRANDS).
 ```
-**Hitech Crime** is a microlabel acting as a unified hub for creative and experimental audio projects.
+**Hitech Crime** is a transmedia music microlabel acting as a unified hub for creative and experimental audio projects.
 Its *creative aim* is to build an audiovisual universe with unique lore and narratives.

 Its *technical aim* is to research, develop and execute ideas in form of new wave interactive performances/experiences and create futuristic audio and related visual communication using creative technology.